igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 AVRTools also includes modules that provide access to more complex microcontroller capabilities and provide advanced services.
-These modules include both master and slave I2C modules (transmitting and receiving via interrupts), a module for driving and LCD display via I2C, a module for reporting memory utilization, and a module for more advanced serial input and output of various numerical types and strings.
+These modules include both master and slave I2C modules (transmitting and receiving via interrupts), a module for driving an LCD display via I2C, a module for reporting memory utilization, and a module for more advanced serial input and output of various numerical types and strings.
 Information on these modules can be found in the [Advanced Features] (@ref AdvancedFeatures) sections of the documentation.